Azerbaijan Railways: 1991–present

 With the independence of the Republic of Azerbaijan in 1991, the Azerbaijan State Railways (Azərbaycan Dövlət Dəmir Yolları) was formed the same year.

-Due to the conflict with Armenia over the Nagorno-Karabakh region in Azerbaijan, the railway service in the Armenian occupied areas of Azerbaijan including Nagorno-Karabakh as well as international railway traffic to Armenia has been cut.
+Due to the conflict with Armenia over the Nagorno-Karabakh region in Azerbaijan, the railway service in the Armenian occupied areas of Azerbaijan, including Nagorno-Karabakh as well as international railway traffic to Armenia, has been cut.
 As a result, 240.4 km of Azerbaijani railway was under Armenian occupation.

 In freight traffic, the exportation of oil from the oil wells from Baku at the Caspian Sea to the Georgian port of Batumi at the Black Sea forms an important share of the rail transport in Azerbaijan:

 The freight market share of the Azerbaijan State Railway was 21% in 1999.

-In 2009, the closed joint-stock company "Azerbaijan Railways" (Azәrbaycan Dәmir Yolları Qapalı Səhmdar Cəmiyyəti, "ADY" QSC) - the national operator of the railway network in Azerbaijan with 100% state capital – was founded on the basis of the Azerbaijan State Railways, functionally replacing it.
+In 2009, the closed joint-stock company "Azerbaijan Railways" (Azәrbaycan Dәmir Yolları Qapalı Səhmdar Cəmiyyəti, "ADY" QSC) - the national operator of the railway network in Azerbaijan with 100% state capital—was founded on the basis of the Azerbaijan State Railways, functionally replacing it.

-The Kars–Tbilisi–Baku railway is a regional railway project to directly connect Turkey, Georgia and Azerbaijan.
+The Kars–Tbilisi–Baku railway is a regional railway project to directly connect Turkey, Georgia, and Azerbaijan.
 The project was scheduled for completion in 2017.
-Although no additional railway lines will be added in Azerbaijan itself, as this section in Azerbaijan is already double track and electrified, the railway lines will be modernised and new and fast rail stock will be added and will replace the old rail stock which are still in service.
-The freight market share of the railways are also expected to rise rapidly with completion of the Kars–Tbilisi–Baku railway.
+Although no additional railway lines will be added in Azerbaijan itself, as this section in Azerbaijan is already double track and electrified, the railway lines will be modernized, and new and fast rail stock will be added and will replace the old rail stock, which is still in service.
+The freight market share of the railways is also expected to rise rapidly with the completion of the Kars–Tbilisi–Baku railway.

 Stadler is to supply double-deck EMUs to Azerbaijan.
 An agreement for the supply of five Kiss double-deck electric multiple-units was signed by Stadler Rail CEO Peter Spuhler and Javid Gurbanov, Chairman of national railway ADY, at the TransCaspian 2015 trade fair in Baku on May 13.

 National railway ADY has placed a €300 million order for 50 Alstom KZ8A twin-section 25 kV AC electric freight locomotives.
 Also, September 7, 2015, Alstom has begun developing the components for AZ8A freight electric locomotives, intended for supply to Azerbaijan.

 Baku suburban railway

 In 2019, a commuter railway in Baku was launched, connecting it to Sabunçu.
-Also it is extended to Sumgait city.
+Also it was extended to Sumgait city.